pypa/packaging.python.org/source/specifications/core-metadata.rst

 Each entry is a string giving a single classification value for the distribution.
 Classifiers are described in PEP 301 [3]_.

+This field may be followed by an environment marker after a semicolon.

 Examples::

     Classifier: Development Status :: 4 - Beta